The Comprehensive Primary Care Update

 - Create practical home-based interventions for elderly patients that support their autonomy and independence.

 - Understand how federal payment policies offer new opportunities for successful primary care practice.

-- Confidently examine and assess patients with common orthopedic back, shoulder, knee, foot, and hand complaints.
+- Confidently examine and assess patients with common orthopedic back, shoulder, knee, and hand complaints.